Prison

 Caring for the terminally ill in prison

-New research from University of Melbourne highlights the opportunities to improve care for people in prison dying from a progressive, life-limiting illness.
+New research highlights the opportunities to improve care for people in prison who are dying from a progressive, life-limiting illness

 Too young for Facebook, old enough for prison?

-You can’t sign up to Facebook until age 13, but in Australia you can face a criminal offence at age 10; University of Melbourne experts say that needs to change
+Children can’t sign up to Facebook until age 13 but in Australia they can be prosecuted for a criminal offence at age ten, and that needs to change

 Giving prisoners a sporting chance

-Physical activity programs for prisoners like sport and organised runs aren't soft on crime, but help people rehabilitate says a University of Melbourne expert.
+Physical activity programs for prisoners like sport and organised runs isn’t about being soft on crime, it is about helping people rehabilitate for everyone’s sake

 Vulnerable women trapped by changes to bail laws

-Victoria State has toughened bail and parole, but it’s the most vulnerable women who are being imprisoned as a consequence, University of Melbourne experts warn
+Victoria’s legal changes make it tougher to access bail and parole, but it’s the most vulnerable women who are being imprisoned